mj-vn/link-shortener/README.md

 *   **MD5/SHA Hashing:** Produces long strings.
 Taking just the first 7 characters results in high collision probability (Birthday Paradox).
 *   **UUID:** Too long (36 characters) for a URL shortener.

+* **Note:** I ignored RandomStrings and Hashing to **reducing DB round-trips**, because our system is a **read heavy** and we do not have consideration about predictability in assessment doc.
 ---

 ### 2. Database Choice: PostgreSQL
-We chose PostgreSQL over NoSQL (MongoDB) or Key-Value stores (Redis) as the primary store for the following reasons:
+I chose PostgreSQL over NoSQL (MongoDB) or Key-Value stores (Redis) as the primary store for the following reasons:

 *   **Atomic Sequences:** Postgres `SEQUENCE` objects are highly optimized and thread-safe.
 They guarantee unique Integer IDs even under heavy concurrent load, which is the backbone of our Base62 strategy.
 *   **ACID Compliance:** Essential for the `clicked_count` feature.
 We use atomic row updates to ensure that if two users click simultaneously, the counter increments correctly by 2, not 1.